 As a Catholic university, St. Thomas seeks to foster in its students a deeper understanding of the totality of life and its purposes and to instill in its graduates an appreciation for the life of the mind and the joy of learning.
 To encourage this development, St. Thomas requires that all of its undergraduates, regardless of their major, complete coursework in nine curricular areas.

-The Literature and Writing requirement is fulfilled with 8 credits of work in English.
-This sequence of courses develops students' critical awareness of language by helping them to recognize the relationship between their own experience and the interpretive possibilities of literature.
-Attention is paid to the integration of the individual's composing process and the process of reading and understanding texts.
+This sequence of courses develops students’ critical awareness of language by helping them to recognize the relationship between their own experience and the interpretive possibilities of literature.
+Attention is paid to the integration of the individual’s composing process and the process of reading and understanding texts.
 These courses foster attentive reading, careful thinking, and effective writing.

-Under this sequence, students enroll in two 4-credit courses:
+Students enroll in two courses:

-Second Course (choose one of the following courses)
+Second Course (one of the following)

 Courses fulfilling the 4-credit Human Diversity core area requirement focus on one or more areas of inquiry: racial and ethnic minorities; class; gender; marginalized groups; and non-Western literature.
 A variety of departments offer courses that fulfill this requirement.
 The English Department offers the following courses that fulfill this requirement: